 As the name suggests, the bench is highly adjustable with 3 seat-position adjustments and 7 back-position adjustments.
 According to manufacturer, the max user height is up to 6’2″.
-The bench is considered stowable and gives users the option to lean it against a wall or slid it under a bed to save floor space.
+The bench is considered stowable and gives users the option to lean it against a wall or slide it under a bed to save floor space.

 The bench pad is made of soft synthetic leather stuffed with dense foam padding.
 The dimensions are 49.2 inch (124.9cm) L x 15.7 inch (39.8 cm) W x 44.5 inch (113cm) H and the assembled weight is 28.4 lbs.
 Considering it's less than 30 pounds, I'm extremely impressed with the FLYBIRD's high 700-pound weight limit.

 Packaging & Assembly

 The packaging was good and the leather was protected well.
-You'll need to spend about 30 minutes assembling the bench, and this can easily be done by one person.
+You'll need to spend about 30 minutes assembling the bench, and this can easily be done by 1 person.